-Lesson study is not a momentary project, but a continuous activity that is endless and an effort to apply the principles in Total Quality Management, namely to improve the process and results of student learning continuously, based on data.
+Lesson study is not a momentary project, but a continuous activity that is endless and an effort to apply the principles in Total Quality Management, pamely to improve the process and results of student learning continuously, based on data.
 Lesson study is an activity that can encourage the formation of a learning society that can consistently and systematically produce self-improvement, both at the individual and managerial level.

-Slamet Mulyana (2007) provides a formulation of lesson study as one of the educator professional development models, through the study of collaborative and sustainable learning based on the principles of collegiality and mutual learning, to build community in learning.
+Slamet Mulyana (2007) provides a formulation of lesson study as one of the educator of office of collegiality and mutual learning, to build community in learning.
 Meanwhile, Catherine Lewis (2002) mentions that: